Installing lawn edging is one of the best ways to improve the aesthetics and safety of your garden.

 Proper installation of lawn edging is closely tied to your choice of tools.
 Apart from the fact that you need the edging (which is most important), you require other measuring and installation tools.

-Altogether, the tools listed below will enable you achieve the most effective edging installation:
+Altogether, the tools listed below will enable you to achieve the most effective edging installation:

 - Measuring tape